CampusVH/cvh-camera/README.md

 * `janusURL`: The url of the janus server.
 Defaults to `http://localhost:8088/janus`.
   Note that by default `/janus` has to be appended to the url.

+  **Important**: If you disabled http and only have https enabled for the Janus API, use the url that the sender and noVNC site would use to connect to the Janus API.
+Example: `https://mydomain.com:8089/janus`.
+  Simply providing `https://localhost:8089/janus` would not work because the domain name of the SSL certificate would not match.

 * `janusRoom`: The janus room which will be used.
 Make sure that the room is unique and not used for anything else, as the server will destroy it on startup to create a new room.
 Defaults to `1000`.